Sakieye/Simple-RPGMV-Mod-Manager/README.md

 ## File diff

-A script that finds and compares two folder files.
+A script that compares files in two folders

 ### Download